i05nagai/memorandum/language/english_speaking.md

 * mind-blowing
 * unprecedented
     * We faced unprecedented challenges last year.
+* recede
+    * to move further away into the distance, or to become less clear
+    * if a man has a receding hairline, he is loosing the hair from the front of his head
+    * to get lower in value, amount, or number
+        * Opposition to privatisation and foreign investment is receding in response to the shock of recession.
+* recess
+    * pause
+        * a period of time in which an organized activity such as study or work is temporarily stopped
+        * Congress returns from its August recess next week.
+    * secret place
+* recession
+    * a period, usually at least six months, of low ecnomic activity, when investments lose value, businesses fails, employment rises
+    * The retail sector is now in recession.
+    * recover from recession
+    * pull out of recession
+    * a deep/shallow/mild depression
+    * enter/fail into/slid into a recession
 * enact
 * take (something) for granted
     * The government recently enacted strict laws against air pollution caused by factories